da4throux/MMM-Paris-RATP-PG/README.md

 # MMM-Paris-RATP-PG

-MagicMirror MichMich module to display transportation information for Paris (bus, metro, tramway, RER, autolib) and rain risk in the coming hour for a configured list of stations/ destinations.
+MagicMirror MichMich module to display transportation information for Paris (bus, metro, tramway, RER, autolib & velib) and rain risk in the coming hour for a configured list of stations/ destinations.

 Forked from MMM-HH-LocalTransport see more detailed information on georg90 [blog](https://lane6.de).